datatrail-jhu/00_intro/manuscript/03_other_accounts.md

 The second account you will need will be a [Twitter](www.twitter.com) account.
 You may already be familiar with Twitter; however, data scientists tend to use Twitter for work rather than socializing.
 Twitter is a social media platform where users can "post and interact with messages."
 These messages are known as 'tweets.'
 Twitter is a great place to learn new things, connect with other data scientists, and to ask/answer questions quickly.

+You will need a professional Twitter account for our program.
+If you already have a Twitter account you use for personal tweets and communicating with friends you should still create a new, professional account where you will only post professional links and interact with other data scientists.

 To get a Twitter account, first type 'www.twitter.com' in the search bar at the top of your Chrome session.

 ![](./img/03_other_accounts/03_cdsintro_other_accounts-18.png)